Wneh/komp14-testsuite/README.md

 </target>
 ````

-You should now be able to run the test suite by typing
+You should now be able to run the test suite by typing:

 ````
 ant test